 Summary

 Voice is one of most basic abilities for human to exchange information; it’s fast and effective for human to get a better communication quality.
-A system can analyze, understand and convert to actual actions is researcher’s ideal and target.
-However, computer technology has been developed fast, and computer processors’ speed got obviously increased, the A.I. (artificial intelligence) of computer still lack of the abilities to analyze semantics.
+A system that can analyze, understand and convert voice commands in to actual actions is an ideal target.
+However, although computer technology has developed quickly, and computer processors’ speed have increased, the A.I. (artificial intelligence) of computers still lack the ability to analyze semantics.
 In the recent research of voice recognition (VR) system, most of program designers focus to convert resource of sound to be a particular words or models, but not analyze the significance of whole sentence, because the semantics is too complex to give a clearly definition.

 The voice recognition system doesn’t require for specific programming languages, and most of systems build on similar algorithms.
 Dynamic Time Warping (DTW) was the mainstream identify method in the early researches, it considers the difference of the talking speed, and make an appropriate compensation for the system.
-Artificial Neural Network (ANN) can identify the voice input after gets enough training to create the learning parameter.
+Artificial Neural Networks (ANNs) can often identify voice input with sufficient training.
 Hidden Markov Model (HMM) applies statistics to describe the symbol of voice, and analyze it for recognition.
 There are some classifications to define VR systems; one of the most commons ways classifies VR system as speaker-dependent and speaker-independent system.
-Speaker-dependent system is designed for particular users, the system customize the learning system to make a better recognition accuracy, but this system can not be guaranteed for other users.
+Speaker-dependent system is designed for particular users, the system customizes the learning system to improve recognition accuracy, but this system can not be guaranteed for other users.
 Speaker-independent system is designing for normal users, it has more difficulties to implement, because the system requires collecting huge of samples, so it is easier to cause errors than speaker-dependent system.
-To overcome this problem, speaker-independent used to have speaker adaptation functions, in the other words, when first use the VR system, it requires users to record couple sentences to build the database, and create the adjusting parameter for each users.
+To overcome this problem, speaker-independent used to have speaker adaptation functions, in other words, when first use the VR system, it requires users to record couple sentences to build the database, and create the adjusting parameter for each users.
 When users operating the system, it can load these parameters to increase recognition accuracy.
 Voice recognition system still have bunch of difficulties need to overcome: different language, pronunciations, background noise, continuous sentence…etc. The ideal system of VR can let human “talk to machine as real human”, and that’s same ideal as artificial intelligence.

 Window Function